oahong/DNS_Tunnel/README.md

 # A simple DNS tunnel based on WebSocket

-The evil firewall drop UDP packets frequently, so I try to tunnel DNS queries in WebSocket.
+I write this to fix DNS pollution in China:

 ~~~~~~~~
 DNS query <--> client <--> WebSocket <--> server <--> DNS server